ODaal/Odaal/README.md

 🎓 4th-year **Electrical Engineering (Systems) & Computing Technology** student at the **University of Ottawa**  with a Microprogram in Artificial Intelligence

-🔬 Interests: **Analog and Digital Hardware, VLSI, Embedded systems, Integrated Systems, and Machine Learning**
+🔬 Interests: **Analog and Digital Hardware, VLSI, Embedded systems, Control Systems, and Machine Learning**

 💡 Passionate about bridging **hardware and software** to build efficient next-generation computing systems